Eva-Kuk/smoothie-lovers/README.md

 2. ## **Scope plane**
 To achieve user and owner’s goals, below are the minimum features to be included in this project.
 Also, CRUD functionality (Create, Read, Update, and Delete) is required for this project so these are implemented as a part of essential features.

 CREATE— A function we can call when a new recipe is being added to the database.
-The user can supply the values for `category_name`, `recipe_name`, `ingredients_list`,`recipe_description `, `recipe_method` and `image_url`.
+The user can supply the values for `category_name`, `name`, `ingredients_list`,`description `, `method` and `image_url`.
 The website admin has the capability to create new recipes category for selection.

 READ — A function we call to retrive the information from database and display the results of all the recipes available currently in our database to read.
 All visitors to the website can browse all recipes without having to create an account.

 UPDATE — A function we can call when information about a particular recipe needs to be changed.
-The user can edit the values for `recipe_name`, `ingredients_list`,`recipe_description `, `recipe_method` and `image_url`.
+The user can edit the values for `name`, `ingredients_list`,`description `, `method` and `image_url`.
 After the function is called, the corresponding entry in the recipes database will contain the new fields provided.
 This option is only available to the creator of each recipe.The admin only can edit the values for `category_name`.

 DELETE — A function we can call to remove a particular recipe from the catalog.
 This option is only available to the creator of the recipe.
 THe admin only can remove the values for `category_name`.

 ### Functional Requirements
 - Mobile-first website that is responsive on all devices.
-- Search by a keyword(s) function that users can search for specific recipes by `recipe_ingredients`
+- Search by a keyword(s) function that users can search for specific recipes by `ingredients`
 - 404 page that appears for invalid URL and takes users back to Home page of the website safely
 - Register page where users can create an account to add, edit recipes.
 - Create Recipe page where users can create and post their recipes.